readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

     :doc:`/reference/features`
         A practical way to understand Read the Docs is to look at our :doc:`list of features </reference/features>`.
-        All these features ultimately sustain the life-cycle of a documentation project.
+        All these features ultimately sustain the lifecycle of a documentation project.

-.. insert life-cycle diagram.
-.. new product + documentation project => new documentation pages => more product versions => more readers => more reader inputs => breaking changes => legacy product versions

 .. _documentation_tools: